Andriotto Financial Services

 Small and medium-sized enterprises (SMEs) represent 99% of all businesses in the European Union.
-They are the driving disruptive mechanism for innovative solutions and a digital sustainable economy, in front of the revolution to tackle challenges like climate change, resource efficiency, and social cohesion throughout the planet (1).
+They are the driving disruptive mechanism for innovative solutions and a digital sustainable economy.
+SMEs are leading the revolution to tackle challenges like climate change, resource efficiency, and social cohesion throughout the planet.

-Given their importance to Europe’s economy, SMEs are a major focus of the EU policies.
-The European Commission aims to promote entrepreneurship and improve the business environment for SMEs, thereby allowing them to realize their full potential in today’s global economy (2).
+Given their importance to Europe’s economy, SMEs are a major focus of EU policies.
+The European Commission aims to promote entrepreneurship and improve the business environment for SMEs.
+Thereby, allowing them to realize their full potential in today’s global economy.

 The EIC Accelerator supports SMEs and small mid-caps through funding from € 0.5 mln to € 17.5 mln (3).
-Regarding the programme, there are objective and subjective criteria to be observed in order to be eligible to submit a proposal.
+Regarding the program, one must observe objective and subjective criteria to be eligible to submit a proposal.

 These rules apply to the numbers of individual firms only.
 A company that is part of a larger group may need to include staff headcount/turnover/balance sheet data from that group too.